algorithms-in-action/algorithms-in-action.github.io/README.md

 ## Development History

 The original AIA eventually had modules for some 24 different algorithms, and was used by students at The University of Melbourne and elsewhere.
+It won two algorithm animation awards.
 With advances in web technology and changing versions of languages, libraries, and web browsers, the program became progressively slower and slower, and eventually was no longer usable.

-Starting in 2020, the program has been redeveloped by successive groups of Software Engineering and Computer Science students at The University of Melbourne, using the latest software tools.
+Starting in 2020, the program has been redeveloped by successive groups of Software Engineering, Computer Science and IT students plus interns at The University of Melbourne, using the latest software tools.
+In the second half (second semester) of 2023 there was a significant change to some of the core modules to keep up with the latest version of Javascript, Python and the packages AIA relies on, plus a revamp of the github repository, including the [WIKI](https://github.com/algorithms-in-action/algorithms-in-action.github.io/wiki).
+The plan is to ensure the master branch and executable system hosted on github has only stable, high quality algorithm animations visible.
+The repository will also contain other algorithm animations at various stages of development.
+The three academics involved in the initial development are now retired but still supervise development; we would welcome contact with others who are interested in using and/or contributing to AIA.

-XXXLee ? as at <date> AIA has XX number of modules, covering: NAMES OF MODULES

-XXXLee Something about AIA on github.

 The detail version history can be accessed in wiki: [Version History](https://github.com/algorithms-in-action/algorithms-in-action.github.io/wiki/Version-History).